pactflow/docs.pactflow.io/website/docs/docs/permissions/predefined-roles.md

 ## SwaggerHub

-A user with the SwaggerHub role can be used to provide an API Token for the SwaggerHub integration, allowing SwaggerHub to verify published pacts against live Swagger docs.
+A user with the SwaggerHub role can provide an API Token for the SwaggerHub integration.
+This allows SwaggerHub to verify published pacts against live Swagger docs.

-The permissions associated with the SwaggerHub role may not be modified.
+The SwaggerHub role permissions may not be modified.

 #### Permissions